NERSC Resource Usage Policies¶

 Overrun ¶

 Projects whose NERSC-hours balance is zero or negative.
 The charging rate for this QOS is 0 and it has the lowest priority on all systems.
-Overrun QOS jobs are subject to preemption by higher priority workloads under certain circumstances.
+Overrun QOS jobs must be submitted with the --time-min

 Note